Last Updated :

 The section states that if the pawnor fails in the payment of the debt at a stipulated time then he shall have the option to redeem his security any time before the sale takes place provided he shall be liable to pay the debt amount along with any additional expenses which the pawnee has incurred.

 The principle is that pawnee has the absolute right to redeem the property pledged upon tender of the amount advanced.
-It has been held in the case of Jaswantrai Manilal v State of Bombay, where the court held that the special interest of the pledgee in the property comes to an end as soon as the debt for which security has been given has been discharged.
+It has been held in the case of Jaswantrai Manilal v.
+State of Bombay, where the court held that the special interest of the pledgee in the property comes to an end as soon as the debt for which security has been given has been discharged.

 Now, it’s open for the pledgee to redeem his security any time if no such rime is mentioned by paying the debt amount.
 And if a certain time is mentioned, then at any time after the fixed time and before the goods are lawfully sold.
-It’s important to note that right to redeem is not extinguished by the mere expiry of time but the moment the goods is actually sold.
+It’s important to note that right to redeem is not extinguished by the mere expiry of time but the moment the goods are actually sold.

 Where the pawnee redeems the good after the fixed period of time, then he shall have extended liability of paying not only the debt amount but also any additional expenses which pawnor has incurred.
 Another aspect of his section is that, while redeeming of the goods, the pawnor has the right to take back not only the security but also any increase with the security which have taken place during the period of the pledge.

-C. right to suit
+C. Right to suit

 This right is indirectly discussed above that pawnee has the right to sell but after giving reasonable notice.
 This right entails that the pawnor cannot sell that good as and when he wants but he should give some notice to the pawnor so that if he wants then he can pay the debt amount and free his security.
 So if the pawnee makes any unauthorized sales then pawnor has the right to file the suit against that sale.

-D. care & maintenance
+D. Care & Maintenance

 The pawnee has the duty to take proper care and maintenance of the security so that the security doesn’t depreciate its values as that would mean that pawnor incurs additional expenditure over & above the debt amount and that would be an injustice to him.
 Then, in that case, pawnor can ask pawnee to reduce the value of the debt to the amount to which the good has lost his value.